markusthilo/Cirdan/README.md

 The tool can be also be run on PowerShel/CMD.
 Try

-`cirdan-v*.exe -h`
+`cirdan.exe -h`

 to learn usage.

-JSON files are used to store configuration (not touched by application) and user settings that ere rewritten every run:
+JSON files are used to store configuration (not touched by application):

 - `config.json`: admin given parameters as domain, paths etc.
 - `gui.json`: basic parameters for the GUI
 - `labels.json`: text shown in the GUI

-- `settings.json`: parameters (e.g. user name) that are set by the GUI or CMD arguments
+By default user settings are stored in `%AppData\Local\Cirdan\settings.json`.

 Nuitka is needed to bild Windows executable.
 The make-script can be used.
+Check if paths need to be adapted.

 Still testing.
 The author is not responsible for any malfunction and/or lost data.